TheStig294/100-more-randomats-pack-2/README.md

 # Newly added randomats

+1. What's the Mud Scientist? - Turns someone into a "Mud Scientist", a joke role
 1. Somehow, Palpatine Returned! - Spawns in a 'Tom' bot for the round
 1. Everyone's a little trickster... - Everyone can use traitor traps!
 2. Democracy Intensifies - Everyone votes for a randomat every 30 seconds!
 3. Suck it! - Jet guns only!
-4. Hwapoon! - Everyone gets a 'Hwapoon!' and a "Yogscast Lewis" model, if installed

 # Randomats